peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ### Aliases {#deprecated-aliases}

-In some cases, a single media type may have been widely deployed prior to registration under multiple names.
+In some cases, a single media type may have been widely deployed using multiple names prior to registration.
 In such cases, a preferred name MUST be chosen for the media type, and applications MUST use this to be compliant with the type's registration.
 However, a list of deprecated aliases by which the type is known MAY be supplied as additional information in order to assist applications in processing the media type properly.

 ## Parameters